mknxdev/jperf/README.md

 **_Name used for anonymous tests._**

-Allows to customize the name of code tests run without a name.
+Defines the default name of anonymous test tasks.

 ### `anonymousTestIndex`

 **Type** `number`

 **Default** `0`

-**_Start index used for anonymous tests increment._**
+**_Starting index used for anonymous tests increment._**

-Allows to customize the starting index of the increment used for anonymous code tests.
+Defines the starting index of the increment used for anonymous test tasks.

 ## Public API

-Here is the full list of the public properties and methods exposed by the JPerf instance.
+Here is the full list of the public properties and methods exposed by the `JPerf` instance.

 ### Methods